SURFscz/SRAMsync/README.md

 ### CbaScriptGenerator

-The CbaScriptGenerator is tightly coupled to the CuaScriptGenerator class.
+The CbaScriptGenerator is derived from the CuaScriptGenerator class.
 Therefore the CbaScriptGenerator cannot be used independently from the CuaScriptGenerator.
 This means that if you use this class, you will need to provide a configuration for the CuaScriptGenerator class as well.

 The purpose of the CbaScriptGenerator class is to enhance the generated bash script of the CuaScriptGenerator class.
-When a user gets added and CBS accounting is need, this class inject the appropriate command for this.
+When a user gets added and CBS accounting is needed, this class injects the appropriate command for this.
 The same holds true for removing a user.
-The resulting bash script needs to executing in order for the generated command to take affect.
+The resulting bash script needs to be executed in order for the generated command to take affect.

 #### Configuration